All Episodes

 What?

-Well, you know, I I've been doing a series of books on the historic Bush presidency, and in the most recent one, he did tell me that early on, you know, months and months ago, he began quietly giving advice behind the scenes to not just Hillary, but to Barack Obama.
+Well, you know, I've been doing a series of books on the historic Bush presidency, and in the most recent one, he did tell me that early on, you know, months and months ago, he began quietly giving advice behind the scenes to not just Hillary, but to Barack Obama.

-He's also was giving advice to the various Republican candidates before we got to John McCain and presumably is still doing so.
+And he also was giving advice to the various Republican candidates before we got to John McCain and presumably is still doing so.

-I mean, you know, you're talking about Hillary Clinton, Barack Obama, and he said, Look, I have an obligation.
+I mean, you know, you're talking about Hillary Clinton and Barack Obama.

-Forget about politics for a minute, forget about, you know, uh obviously I'd like a Republican to succeed me, but you know, I have to be open to the possibility that won't happen.
+Forget about, you know, obviously I'd like a Republican to succeed me, but, you know, I have to be open to the possibility that that won't happen.

 And there's something more important here, and that's our national security.

-And I have to start to bring these people into the loop and give them some behind the scenes guidance.
+And I have to start to bring these people into the loop and give them some behind-the-scenes guidance.

-And what he was saying to the Democrats at that time was look, you know, you may want to give yourself a little wiggle room in all of your anti-war rhetoric.
+And what he was saying to the Democrats at that time was, look, you know, you may want to give yourself a little wiggle room in all of your anti-war rhetoric.

-You're you're kind of painting yourself into a corner here by saying you're going to just pull out our troops as soon as you take office.
+You're kind of painting yourself into a corner here by saying you're going to just pull out our troops as soon as you take office.

 So I think they were actually starting to take his advice.